nismod/east-africa-transport/data/rail/readme.md

   - 1000 <-> 1435 (assigned to a 'fake' edge indicating the availability of freight gauge interchange facilities).
 - mode (text) - the type of traffic on this edge:
   - mixed - passenger and freight - the default assumption
-  - freight - if definitively known to be the case).
+  - freight - if definitively known to be the case.
 - structure (text) - identifies if the edge forms part of the following structures:
   - bridge
   - tunnel